A mapping between Lorentz-violating and conventional electrodynamics: General idea behind the mapping

-The Definition \rf{Aadef} reveals that the fields ${\cal A}^{\mu}(x)$ are superpositions of plane waves with Lorentz-symmetric dispersion relation $(p_\pm)^2=0$.
+The Definition \rf{Aadef} reveals that the fields ${\cal A}^{\mu}(x)$ are superpositions of plane waves with Lorentz-symmetric dispersion relation $p^\mu p_\mu=0$.
 This fact implies that $\Box {\cal A}^{\mu}(x)=0$.
 Note that this equation resembles the conventional Maxwell equations in Lorentz gauge.
-As advertised above, this field is obtained from the original solution $A^{\mu}$ by first splitting off all exponentials with labels ($+$, $a=1$) or ($-$, $a=2$) and then removing their common $\exp(-ik\!\cdot\!x)$ factor.
-An analogous argument holds for ${{\cal A}^{\mu}}^*(x)$.
+As advertised above, this field is obtained from the original solution $A^{\mu}$ by first splitting off all exponentials with the common factor $\exp(-ik\!\cdot\!x)$ to find ${\cal A}^{\mu}(x)$ and subsequently removing this factor.
+An analogous procedure must be performed for ${{\cal A}^{\mu}}^*(x)$.